 The story begins in Los Angeles, where Elle is a sorority member and gets ready for her boyfriend, Warner Huntington III (Matthew Davis).
 Ecstatic over the thought of being proposed to, she is screaming her head off with her friends.
 When Warner shows up, he enters a home of doting eyes from all the women jealous of Elle.
 After getting dumped, her friends offer to get their nails done as a consolation.

 Re-watching the movie years later, my criticism is not so much about what the characters are doing but how they aren’t realistically represented.
 We are told to believe that Elle is a ditzy blond who only cares about getting a man.
 If that’s possible, how on earth did she score so well on the LSAT, a standardized test that doesn’t take looks into account at all?

 To get the score needed to get accepted, she would have scored better than 99.8% of all people who take that test.
-So, even if she loves her clothes, manicures and smoothies, there’s no way to believe she’s not undeniably brilliant.
+So, even if she loves her clothes, manicures and smoothies, we still have to believe she’s undeniably brilliant.
 The film’s conceit falls on its face, but perhaps that reveals a larger point the movie is trying to make.
 At first blush, it’s easy to dismiss someone based on appearance.
 But Elle proves that you truly should not judge a book by its cover.

 Put your head down and work

 Elle arrives at Harvard hoping to get Warner to fall back in love with her.
 Little does she know that he’s already moved on to a new girlfriend (Selma Blair) who attends the same classes as Elle.
 After initially trying to get him interested again (in the iconic bunny rabbit costume scene), she realizes that he simply doesn’t believe that she’s a “serious” or smart person.
 Elle then has to do the unsexy work of putting the outfits aside and spending time with books.